Wally Grout: Test cricket

 Grout played his first Test on home soil on 5 December 1958, in front of a home-town crowd at Brisbane; he was very nervous.
 Early in the match, he caught Tom Graveney off the bowling of Davidson, which was to be the first of twenty wickets he picked up for the series, equalling Don Tallon's record in Ashes series.
 Australia went on to win the series 4–0.

 Grout then toured India and Pakistan over the 1959–60 summer, and captain Richie Benaud insisted Jarman play two tests as almost all games on the tour were Test matches.
 Upon return, much of the team were struck down with hepatitis, and the exhausted Grout and Ray Lindwall were the only two test players able to play for Queensland in a match against Western Australia, but during the match Grout picked up eight wickets in a single innings.

 Grout had his jaw broken while keeping to Queensland's West Indian fast-bowler Wes Hall in their match against the MCC a week before the First Test of the 1962–63 Ashes series.
 He was replaced in the first three Tests by South Australia's Barry Jarman, who played only seven Tests until Grout retired in 1966.
 In 1964 he famously refused to run out Fred Titmus when he was knocked over by an Australian fielder in the 1964 Ashes series, but sportingly let him return to the crease.

 Grout's last Test was played in the 1965–66 Ashes series.
 In the first innings of the Second Test he took 3 catches in an innings and although Australia lost the Third Test at Sydney by an innings Colin Cowdrey, M.J.K.
 Smith, Dave Brown and Jim Parks were caught by Grout off Neil Hawke in succession.
 Grout then snapped up Fred Titmus off Doug Walters to give him five catches in an innings.
 In the Fourth Test Cowdrey thought a shout by Grout was Ken Barrington calling him for a run and he was run out as England collapsed to 241 all out on the first day and lost by an innings, Grout taking 3 catches in the second innings.
 In the first innings of the Fifth Test he took 4 catches in his last Test to bring his total to 15 catches and 1 stumping in the series as Australia retained the Ashes with a 1–1 draw.

 Style and personality

-Don Bradman noted the similarity in footwork, "swoop" and aggression between Grout and Don Tallon.
+Sir Don Bradman noted the similarity in footwork, "swoop" and aggression between Grout and Don Tallon.

 Grout described Australian teammate Alan Davidson as his "bread and butter", and snared 48 of his first 100 victims from his bowling.
 He took plenty of outside edges from late-swinging balls.
 He hated keeping to off-spinners as the ball is often obscured by the batsman until it is too late; this is in contrast to leg spinners where the ball is visible from the time it is bowled.